IssaKass/odin-landing-page/README.md

 ## Fonts Used

+- 'Roboto' from Google Fonts.
-- Roboto from Google Fonts.
+- 'Noto Serif' from Google Fonts.

 ## Images